anotherkaizhang/fastPC/README.md

 Check out the Jupyter Notebook `fastPC Demo` to see a demonstration of the functionality.

-Run `fastPC.py --data yourdataset.csv` to run fastPC on your own dataset(s). fastPC will discover causal relationships between random variables in the dataset, and outputs a completed partially directed acyclic graph (CPDAG).
+Run `fastPC.py --data yourpath/yourdata.csv` to run fastPC on your own dataset(s). fastPC will discover causal relationships between random variables in the dataset, and outputs a completed partially directed acyclic graph (CPDAG).

 The causal graph will be plotted as well as saved in three files:
 `graph_excel.csv`: contains all edges in the CPDAG;